RiverVision Education Intern

 - Exposes students to a broad range of water stewardship and professionals in the field of conservation, science and outdoor recreation.

-This internship position is a six month seasonal position and runs January through June.
+This internship position is a six month position and runs July through December.
 Closing date when filled.
 Work week is typically Monday – Friday 8am – 4pm, although hours may vary slightly.
 Some evening and/or weekend hours as needed.
 This is a paid internship.
 Housing is not provided for this position.

 Primary responsibilities of the RiverVision Education Intern include implementing and improving upon the RiverVision Leadership Project and helping to grow and expand the program.
 RiverVision consists of classroom programs and onsite field trip programs.
 The intern would work to create new programs and improve upon the existing ones.
 Existing programs range from fish seining, macroinvertebrate study, chemical water quality study, conservation challenges, etc. The RiverVision Education Intern will also be responsible for conducting program evaluation and will work with our Education Specialist on this aspect of the program.